Tributes & Trust

 The CAL FIRE San Diego County Firefighters Benevolent Fund is a 501c3 non-profit organization.
 The fund is managed by the CAL FIRE Firefighters of Local #2881 – 10th District Officers.
 The fund provides support for the families of the fallen, ill and/or injured.
 It also assist with the Health and Welfare of our Firefighting Members and their families.
 There are not words to explain how grateful we are to those who support what we do.

-Patrick D. Walker, Deputy Vice President – CAL FIRE San Diego County Firefighters of Local #2881
+Patrick D. Walker, 10th District Vice President – CAL FIRE San Diego County Firefighters of Local #2881

 Yaro Katkov Family Support Fund